Border Patrol rescues baby, toddler left in Arizona desert

 Organ Pipe Cactus National Monument stretches along the Mexican border in southwestern Arizona, a harsh, dry landscape studded with towering cactuses and other desert flora.
 It’s about 130 miles (209 kilometers) southwest of Phoenix.

-Because of its remoteness, the 517- square-mile (1,340 square kilometer) park is a favored crossing area for some smugglers. he human remains of suspected border crossers are often in the area.
+Because of its remoteness, the 517- square-mile (1,340 square kilometer) park is a favored crossing area for some smugglers.
+The human remains of suspected border crossers are often found in the area.

-While the high temperatures at Organ Pipe Cactus National Monument regularly soar into the triple digits during the summer, they topped out Thursday in the 90s amid cooler monsoon weather.
+While the high temperatures at Organ Pipe Cactus National Monument regularly soar into the triple digits (above 37.7 degrees C) during the summer, they topped out Thursday in the 90s (above 32.2 C) amid cooler monsoon weather.

 The agent who found the children began first aid on the infant while waiting for medical technicians from the Border Patrol and the National Park Service to arrive.